theZiz/hase/hase_readme.txt

 - Decreased the damage of the cluster bomb
 - Decreased the impact of Wingardium Leviosa
 - Hopefully fixed the inaccurary of the spells if another hare is close to the impact
+- New weapons:
+	- Digger (opposite of the building tool)
+	- Teleport
+	- Surrender

 1.5.4.18:
 - Smaller zoom level for starting with big windows